 - 2 large apples, cored and diced into 2-cm pieces

-- 2 tbsp cornstarch (or substitute arrowroot or tapioca starch)
+- 2 tablespoons cornstarch, or substitute arrowroot or tapioca starch

 - 1 egg, beaten